drbrerv/brepop/README.md

 code is heavily reliant on living on a system with a Postfix-based e-mail server.
 Specifically, it expects MBOX-style mailboxes and makes use of the `postlock` facility for mailbox locking.

-This code ~~doesn't do~~ now does socket/server/daemon handling, which can be enabled by way of the `-d` option.
+This code ~~doesn't do~~ now does socket/server/daemon handling, which can be enabled by way of the `-d` option, although it should be considered an experimental feature.
 Without this option, inetd/xinetd or something similar is recommended for socket management.

 # Invocation